Small steps to becoming a more sustainable and responsible tourist

 Eco resorts over mega resorts

-sighted governments have allowed / are allowing big developers to blight
+Short-sighted governments have allowed / are allowing big developers to blight

 previously stunning shorelines and hilltops with mega resorts, complete with